 The 411 on Basic Email Scams

-The way these lottery email scams work is fairly simple.
+The way these lottery email scams work is relatively simple.
 You receive an email, much like the one below (this is an actual email that is associated with the Meaths).

 The email is unassuming enough, as it only asks for your name, address, and contact number.
 It doesn’t ask you to send in any money or information to your banking institutions.
 What some people do not realize is that a scammer can get a lot of information about you with just these three pieces of information.